cerfacs-globc/icclim/doc/source/explanation/xclim_and_icclim.rst

 -  ...

-Beside, icclim v5 still provides a way to write **user defined indices** using a simili JSON data structure (actually a python dictionary).
+Beside, icclim v5 still provides a way to write **user defined indices** using a JSON-like data structure (actually a python dictionary).
 New custom-index work should use the generic index API.
 The deprecated ``icclim.index(user_index=...)`` compatibility bridge can still be used for older code.
 The output metadata is however not as rich as with